HisRoyalRedness/HackerCalc/README.md

 * Make sure left and right shifts make sense for the bitwidth of the LimitedIntegerTypes
 * <mark>Add tests for IConfiguration and ICalcState</mark>
 * <mark>Add calc for colour (convert RGB to LAB etc., add/remove luminance)</mark>
-* <mark>Relook at data type comparison.
-Why compare TimespanType to LimitedInteger??</mark>
-* <mark>ICompare for LimitedIntegers.
-Should it consider bitwidth and sign?</mark>
 * <mark>Add tests for Irrational</mark>

 License